Cloud9Developer/Jellyfin-Newsletter-Plugin/README.md

             - http://siberiancmscustomization.blogspot.com/2020/10/how-to-get-imgur-client-id.html
     - ***Users can bypass this limitation as of V0.5.0 with the ability to use Jellyfin's API to serve images!***

-2. There is no custom formatting to the newsletter (yet).
-My plan is to add this functionality in a later release, but would like to iron out some finer details before moving on to that.

 # File Structure
 To ensure proper images are being pulled from Jellyfin's database, ensure you follow the standard Organization Scheme for naming and organizing your files. https://jellyfin.org/docs/general/server/media/books